aravind-n/prep/README.md

 ## Cookbook structure

-See the example cookbook
+Cookbooks are a collection of recipes that can be run together.
+For example, a dev machine setup cookbook can contain recipes that set up your language tools, IDEs, etc. At it's heart, each cookbook contains a `config.toml` file that describes the cookbook's characteristics and a `recipes` directory containing any recipes used to build the cookbook.

 ## Recipe Format

 A recipe is a TOML file describing environment variables and steps.
-An example can be found in ``example.toml``
+Each recipe contains a list of steps that define the actions that a recipe will take.
+You can look into example recipes by running `prep init` and inspecting the generated recipes.

 ## Future Work

 - Arrays for cmd in recipe.toml (maybe)
 - Windows support
-- Early exit in recipe
-- New name (because conflict.
-I like this name)